Please read them carefully as they set out our respective rights and obligations.

 We do not accept any responsibility if you cannot travel, or incur any other loss because you have not complied with any passport, visa, immigration requirements or health formalities.
 You agree to reimburse us in relation to any fines or other losses, which we incur as a result of your failure to comply with any passport, visa, immigration requirements or health formalities.

 Please note: The impacts of Brexit may change your visa, ticket and health requirements.
 Third country nationals may require an airport transit visa when passing through EU Member States.
 There is the potential for disruption at borders when travelling between the UK and EU Member States and you should allow sufficient time for this when planning any onward travel.
-You should check any impacts of Brexit on your travel, in advance of your departure, to ensure that you fulfil the requirements post-Brexit, including any passport validly requirements.
-The UK Government passport checker can be found here https://www.gov.uk/check-a-passport-travel-europe.
+You should check any impacts of Brexit on your travel, in advance of your departure, to ensure that you fulfil the requirements post-Brexit, including any passport validity requirements.
+The UK Government passport checker can be found here https://www.gov.uk/foreign-travel-advice.

 - Insolvency Protection